Want to give your Arduino the ability to know exactly where it is on the planet? The NEO-6M GPS module can do just that—and more.

 U-center software

-- Satellite Summary View
+- Satellite Summary View – shows all visible satellites and signal strength

-- Compass, speedometer, clock, altimeter
+- Compass, speedometer, clock, and altimeter – helpful instruments for location and movement tracking

 Connecting NEO-6M to U-center